Is there still relevance for Christians to consider this, since we have already entered the kingdom?

 Is it possible that such a mindset and attitudes can be gleaned from little children?
 That is the pertinent issue.

-I believe there are relevant mindset or attitudes of the little ones that we are expected to still possess and follow through, even after we have come into our current phase of the kingdom of God.
-They are as follow:
+I believe there are relevant mindset or attitudes of the little ones that we are expected to still possess and follow through, even after we have come into the earthly phase of the kingdom of God.
+They are as follows:

 1. Do not give up our fascination with God.
-When a child steps into a “frontier”, he pictures that there is a lot more, many more awesome things lie beyond the initial steps, some more new things and fresh things to see and experience if he pursues further.
-We must continue to hold in our mind and heart that giganticness of God and His kingdom, in all dimensions of hugeness, as we once thought it to be, and for many of us, that would before (in the process) or at our entry into the kingdom.
-It is wrong to brush away those initial sense of God’s awesomeness as illusions, as some overly grace believers are encouraging others to do, saying that we should just get on with our lives as before.
-How can we take that attitude, for we are a new creation, we are now born of the Spirit, having the Holy Spirit to lead us?
+When a child steps into a “frontier”, he pictures that there is a lot more, many more, awesome things lie beyond the initial steps, some more new things and fresh things to see and experience if he pursues further.
+We must continue to hold in our mind and heart, that giganticness, of God and His kingdom, in all dimensions of hugeness, as we once thought it to be; and for many of us, that would be before (or in the process) or at our entry into the kingdom.
+It is wrong to brush away those initial sense of God’s awesomeness as illusions, as some overly grace believers are encouraging others to do, saying, we should just get on with our lives as before.
+How can we take that attitude, for we are a new creation; we are now born of the Spirit, having the Holy Spirit to lead us?

 3. To love God is to obey Him.
-After knowing their parents love them, children quickly learn that their parents are to be obeyed too.
+After knowing their parents love them, children quickly learn that their parents are to be obeyed, too.
 Do we also, like the children, realize that God is to be obeyed?
-Parents expect obedience from children for the children’s own good.
+Parents expect obedience from children, for the children’s own good.
 It is the same; God expects obedience from us, believers, for our own good.
 God has our interest at heart.
-Children learn also that they obey their parents because they did not want to upset their parents; it is their way of loving their parents back.
+Children learn also that, they obey their parents because they did not want to upset their parents; it is their way of loving their parents back.
 It is the same; obeying God is loving God.
-Scripture said that those who obey God’s commands are the ones who love Him (John 14:21).
+Scripture said, those who obey God’s commands are the ones who love Him (John 14:21).
 Obedience is not necessarily out of fear; it can be out of love!

 4. Do not forget or rationalize away the peace and joy.
-These, we once had, in the process of or at the entering into salvation.
+These, we once had, in the process of/at the entry into salvation.
 When a child had experienced joy, he wants more of the same.
-He wants to go the place, if it was a place; he wants to go back to the state if it was a state; he refuses to let go.
+He wants to go the same place, if it was a place; he wants to go back to the state, if it was a state; he refuses to let go.
 What do we, adults, tend to do?
-We think that, that was in the past, it was over, it was best we just forget about it, and be like “normal” people whom we have been conditioned by the world to think, they are “just surviving”.
+We think, that was in the past, it was over, it was best we just forget about it, and be like “normal” people, conditioned by the world to think, we are to be “just surviving”.
 Instead of wanting more of the peace and joy, and guarding it, adults succumb to rationalizing it away as being impractical; adults tend to resign to “there are more important things” to pursue.
 The over-emphasis of self-independence has also caused us not to embrace reliance on God for peace and joy.
 According to Scripture (Rom 14:17), the peace and joy that we should be wanting is the peace and the joy in the Holy Spirit.

 6. God knows best and is capable.
 For the little ones, their papa (or parents) knows best; their papa (or parents) knows what he is doing.
 They would insist that their papa would come through for them.
 They would have such “faith” in their daddies, who are heroes to them.
 (Of course, because of the fallen state of the world, some papas disappointed their little ones, and at times, such failures brought very negative developments in children).
 When you malign their dads, they will fight you!
 They will even refuse to listen to anything bad that you want to say about their fathers; they just want to continue to trust that their papa is good all the time.
-As believers, we all trusted God before; otherwise, we would not have accepted His son, Jesus Christ as our personal Lord and Savior.
-The question is, “Are you still like the little children, continuing to put your faith in the God who is good all the time?”
-Do you believe that He knows best, and that you can trust Him to know how best to see you through if you would obey Him?
+As believers, we all trusted God before; the question is, “Are you still like the little children, continuing to put your faith in the God who is good all the time?”
+Do you believe He knows best, and that you can trust Him to know how best, to see you through if you would obey Him?

 7. God is never too far away.
 Children know and rest in knowing that their fathers or parents are never too far away.
 When they need their parents, they will be there.
 It is also so, for us; God is never too far away.
 In fact, in God’s faithfulness, through the Holy Spirit indwelling us, God knows what is going on in our lives, despite, we not sensing it or seeing it.
 In God’s eyes, we are all, despite our age, still his children.
 Those interested, can read my separate article, “The Lord as the Papa eagle – a vision of faithfulness, comfort and assurance”.

 9. Learn to love your neighbors.
 Children know love and they will learn to love, not just their parents, but also others.
 Children recognize the love coming from their fathers (or parents), and they learn to love them back.
 Not only that, they learn to love other kids.
-A child who freely received from his parents, freely shares and gives to others; it is the adults who teach them differently.
-Can you be a child again and believe that God freely gives you all good things, and you can share and give some away to others, and in the process you will be happy?
+A child who freely received from his parents, freely shares and gives to others; it is the adults who teach them differently (or they learn it differently by observing the adults)!
+Can you be a child again, and believe that God freely gives you all good things, and you can share and give some away to others, and in the process you will be happy?
 A sister, on her blog has humbly written about what her little girl taught her about this; you can read her article, “Lessons from a child”

 10.I want to be with my God.
 Children want to be with their father or parents, there is no denying about this.
 They know their father or parents love them, and they in turn love them back, and they know they will miss their father or parents, and that their father or parents’ hearts would be broken if they are lost.
 As a believer, do you feel the same for your Abba Father?
 We should not doubt our Father’s love for us, and if we love our Father, we should want to be able to go to Him when we pass on.
 I do not appreciate a believer being nonchalant about going to Heaven.
 We break our Father’s heart when we are not serious about going to Heaven, to be with Him.
 Jesus died so that we can make that journey; do not profane that.